-With the exception of Friday and Saturday evening and the horse farm tour, all events are free and require no advance registration.
+With the exception of Friday and Saturday evening, and the Saturday breakfast, all other events are free and require no advance registration.

 Breakfast at Trackside